 - Protecting your rights

-In addition to these specific tasks, a lawyer may do any other necessary tasks to complete your lawsuit.
-They may serve as:
+In addition to these specific tasks, a lawyer can handle any other necessary tasks to complete your lawsuit.
+They will serve as:

 - The guardian of your rights

 - Your legal advisor